cloudxabide/HAL9000/README.md

 * Data Science (something I have experience with, but will have to become more familiar)

 ## Ollama
-The following doc on [Ollama](./Ollama.md) details some of my experience runnign Ollama using Docker and the technical implementation steps.
+The following doc on my [Ollama Experience](./Ollama.md) details some of my experience runnign Ollama using Docker and the technical implementation steps.

 The following are references I had used:
 [Ollama](https://ollama.ai/)